Officer who fatally shot Justine Damond charged with murder, turns himself in

 The Minneapolis police officer who fatally shot an Australian woman in July was charged with murder Tuesday after he turned himself in when a warrant was issued for his arrest.

-Tom Plunkett, an attorney for Officer Mohamed Noor, said his client turned himself in to police in connection with the 2017 death of Justine Ruszczyk Damond.
+Officer Mohamed Noor turned himself in on Tuesday in connection to the 2017 death of Justine Ruszczyk Damond. his attorney confirmed.

+Jail records show he has been booked on charges of third-degree murder and second-degree manslaughter.

 Damond was shot July 15, minutes after calling 911 to report a possible sexual assault in the alley behind her home.
+The 40-year-old life coach’s death drew international attention, cost the police chief her job and forced major revisions to the department’s policy on body cameras.

-Hennepin County Attorney Mike Freeman was scheduled to discuss charges in the case at a 2:30 p.m. news conference.
+Hennepin County Attorney Mike Freeman was scheduled to discuss charges Tuesday afternoon.

-Noor, a Somali-American, has not talked publicly about the case and declined to be interviewed by state investigators.
+Noor, a 32-year-old Somali-American, has not talked publicly about the case and declined to be interviewed by state investigators.

+A policeman who was with Noor at the time of the shooting, Matthew Harrity, told investigators that he was startled by a loud noise right before Damond approached the driver's side window of their police SUV.
+Harrity, who was driving, said Noor then fired his weapon from the passenger seat.
+Damond died of a gunshot wound to the abdomen.

+The officers did not turn on their body cameras until after the shooting, and there was no squad camera video of the incident.

 The Associated Press contributed to this report.